Parable of the Renegades

 “What was that all about?”
 Lucas questioned, his interest in something foreign showing itself in his tone.

 Rio enjoyed an impish laugh at Lucas, who held his stringed pinky with all the protection he could give.
-The deadpan look on his face expressed how Rio was also bound to the same rule but pretended like she had nothing to worry about.
+He deadpanned at how Rio was also bound to the same rule but pretended like she had nothing to worry about.

 While waiting for Rio to run out of steam, Lucas studied the girl in front of him with an air like he was meeting her for the first time.